You can use analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

-*At the video level, you’ll see reports for watch time from subscribers, top geographies, top subtitle/CC languages, and age and gender.
+Note: At the video level, you can find reports for watch time from subscribers, top geographies, top subtitle/CC languages, and age and gender.

 Research (channel level)

-In this tab you’ll also see reports for:
+In this tab, you also get reports for:

 - Searches across YouTube: The top search topics you explored and volume made by your audience and viewers across YouTube over the last 28 days.